melogabriel/PNADCovid-workplatform/pnad_covid_article.md

 ## Introduction

 Platform-based work has been expanding rapidly across the globe, creating new forms of labor relations.
-In Brazil, delivery drivers and app-based transportation workers have become highly visible in urban centers, especially during the COVID-19 pandemic when demand for delivery services surged.
-However, access to detailed data about these workers remains limited, particularly from the companies themselves.
+During the COVID-19 pandemic, city streets in Brazil became dominated by a new, essential workforce: app-based drivers and delivery workers.
+While demand for their services surged, the reality of their working lives remained largely invisible, hidden behind corporate platforms.
+Who are these workers?
+What are their working conditions?
+And what does their reality tell us about the future of work?

 To address this information gap, researchers have turned to demographic surveys that can represent platform workers at scale.
 This project utilizes [**PNAD COVID-19**](https://www.ibge.gov.br/estatisticas/sociais/saude/27946-divulgacao-semanal-pnadcovid1.html?=&t=o-que-e), a special edition of Brazil's National Household Sample Survey conducted during the pandemic, to analyze the profile and working conditions of gig economy workers.

+By analyzing the microdata of **19,896 platform workers** from May to November 2020, we can paint a clear, data-driven picture of the gig economy in Brazil.

 ---